Dalston Synagogue: Religious leaders and clergy

-After World War II, the Dalston synagogue was led by the Rev. Joseph Rabinowitz.
-Following his retirement, the community appointed Rabbi Isaac Newman, formerly of the St Albans Synagogue.
+After World War II Joseph Rabinowitz became the rabbi.
+After he retired Isaac Newman, formerly of the St Albans Synagogue, replaced him.
 His appointment coincided with the amalgamation of the synagogue with the North London synagogue in Lofting Road.
-But this was a period when Jews were leaving Islington for greener pastures further north and north west.
-The period of the 1960s also coincided with the Louis Jacobs affair, possibly the biggest rift in Anglo Jewry.
-Rabbi Newman supported Jacobs, which led him into confrontation with his own synagogue lay leadership and with the United Synagogue.
+He left after conflict with his own synagogue lay leadership and with the United Synagogue over the Louis Jacobs affair, in which Newman supported Jacobs.